OPC UA Module

 The OPC UA specification is based on TCP, which means no more configuring DCOM.
 Your connections are made by IP address, so connecting to a remote machine is as easy as connecting to a local one.

-One of the greatest things about OPC UA is that since it's based on open technologies like TCP, it can be implemented on multiple platforms.
-And that's just what we did.
-It works just as well on Linux as it does on Windows.
-In fact, since it's written in 100% Java, you can run the Ignition OPC UA Module on just about any system that supports Java.
+One of the greatest things about OPC UA is that since it’s based on open technologies like TCP, it can be implemented on multiple platforms.
+And that’s just what we did.
+The Ignition OPC UA Module works just as well on Mac or Linux as it does on Windows, and can run on just about any system that supports Java.

 Because the module is based on TCP, the same security methods are available that allow you to set up RSA encryption in just a few moments.